romrawinjp/omniverse-kit-app/README.md

-# Demo Applications from Essentials of Developing Omniverse Kit Applications Course
+# My Demo Application from Essentials of Developing Omniverse Kit Applications Course

 # How to Run the App